NRCHKB/node-red-contrib-homekit-bridged/SECURITY.md

 ## Security concerns regarding usage of NRCHKB

+NRCHKB is a node (plugin/library) for node-red.
+NRCHKB allow user to simulate HomeKit devices.

+### node-red

+To use node-red safely you should secure it properly with encryption and password protection - [here is how in official node-red docs](https://nodered.org/docs/security).

 ### Invalid Setup Codes

 The following Setup Codes must not be used due to their trivial, insecure nature.